 Top Breast Reconstruction Annapolis Plastic Surgeon

 Breast reconstruction is the surgical restoration of a breast following mastectomy.
 Regardless of if the breast was removed to treat cancer or to prevent cancer in a high-risk patient, it can be an emotionally overwhelming time.
-There are many decisions to make, and both your surgical oncologist and Dr. Duggal can help to discuss the risks and benefits of breast reconstruction and the best timing for reconstruction.
-The decision to pursue reconstruction is a very personal one, and can be very physically and emotionally rewarding.
+Whether you have immediate reconstruction at the time of your mastectomy or delayed reconstruction at some point in the future, the decision to pursue reconstruction is a very personal one.

 What are the types of breast reconstruction?

-Breast reconstruction is a very personal process, and there are many different options for restoring a breast (or breasts).
+There are many different options for restoring a breast (or breasts).
 The surgical plan will depend on your breast size and shape, the stage of your cancer and any additional treatments recommended (such as radiation), and your goals for your new breast size.
-During your consultation with Dr. Duggal, all the options can be discussed and any questions answered.
+During your consultation with board-certified plastic surgeon Dr. Claire Duggal, all the options can be discussed and any questions answered.
 The final plan will be something decided on by you, your surgical oncologist, and Dr. Duggal.

 Immediate breast reconstruction refers to starting the reconstructive process during the same surgical procedure as the mastectomy.
 Under general anesthesia, your breast surgeon will first perform the mastectomy and then Dr. Duggal will perform the reconstruction.